1990 Major League Baseball postseason: Boston Red Sox vs. Oakland Athletics

-Both teams would meet in the postseason again in 2003, where the Red Sox defeated the Athletics in five games in the ALDS before falling in the ALCS.

-As of 2022, this is the last time the Athletics won the AL pennant.
-The Red Sox would not return to the postseason again until 1995.
-They would return to the ALCS in 1999, but they lost to their archrival in the New York Yankees in five games.
+The Red Sox would return to the ALCS in 1999 and 2003, but they lost both to their archrival in the New York Yankees.
+The Red Sox would eventually win the pennant again in 2004 over the Yankees in seven games after trailing three games to none en route to a World Series title.

+Both teams would meet once more in the ALDS in 2003, which would be won by the Red Sox.

 National League Championship Series

 Cincinnati Reds vs. Pittsburgh Pirates

-This was the fifth postseason meeting between the Reds and Pirates.
+This was the fifth postseason meeting in the history of the Pirates–Reds rivalry (1970, 1972, 1975, 1979).
 The Reds defeated the Pirates in six games to advance to their first World Series since 1976.

-The Pirates stole Game 1 on the road by overcoming a 3-0 Reds lead to win 4-3.
-Despite Doug Drabek pitching a complete game for the Pirates in Game 2, it wasn't enough as the Reds evened the series with a 2-1 victory thanks to excellent pitching as Tom Browning out-dueled Drabek for the win.
-When the series moved to Pittsburgh, the Reds convincingly took Game 3, 6-3, to take the series lead.
-The Reds would overcome an early Pirates lead to take Game 4 by a 5-3 score and go up 3-1 in the series.
-The Pirates sent the series back to Cincinnati with a 3-2 victory in Game 5, as Drabek out-dueled Browning.
+The Pirates stole Game 1 on the road by overcoming a 3–0 Reds lead to win 4–3.
+Despite Doug Drabek pitching a complete game for the Pirates in Game 2, it wasn't enough as the Reds evened the series.
+When the series moved to Pittsburgh, a three-run homer by Mariano Duncan in the top of the fifth propelled the Reds to victory in Game 3.
+José Rijo pitched seven solid innings and the Reds would overcome an early Pirates lead to take Game 4 and go up 3–1 in the series.
+The Pirates sent the series back to Cincinnati with a 3–2 victory in Game 5, as Drabek out-dueled Browning.
 In Game 6, the Reds narrowly prevailed as Luis Quiñones hit an RBI single to put the Reds ahead for good, securing the pennant.

 This was the first of three consecutive losses in the NLCS for the Pirates.
-They returned the next year, as well as in 1992, and they lost both to the Atlanta Braves in seven games.
+They returned the next year, as well as in 1992, and they lost both to the Atlanta Braves in seven games after being an out away from the pennant in Game 7 of their 1992 rematch.

-As of 2022, this is the last time that the Reds won the NL pennant.